-The WaterFund is using an effective Management Information System (MIS) to map and manage water and sanitation supported investments across the country.
 The partnership with DANIDA has improved WaterFunds' capacity to identify, implement, monitor, and sustain the funded projects.
 This is made possible through employing dedicated line managers and engaging full-time County Resident Monitors and Engineers across the project implementing areas.
 The Programme technical support was also boosted with the recruitment of a dedicated Programme Implementation Unit (PIU) as well as support from financial and technical advisors.
+The evaluation also revealed that the Fund is in the process of developing an Integrated Project Management Information System to map and manage supported investments.
+Currently, mapping is done under Joint Annual Operations Monitoring Exercise (JAOME).